Added support for Microsoft SQL Server as a test phase. (5.1.0)

 December 6, 2016

 Another JDBC DB reader mode has been added.
-This mode usage increases the performance when working with DBs
+This mode improves performance when working with DBs

-containing a large number of schemes and while using limited bandwith connections.
+containing large number of schemas and while using limited bandwith connections.
 To use it, it is necessary to

 install "helper" stored procedures in the DB being read.
 To do so, open pgCodeKeeper perspective (Window -